MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ThrottlingPolicyAssociation.md

 Set-Mailbox -Identity tonysmith -ThrottlingPolicy $b
 ```

 You don't need to use the Set-ThrottlingPolicyAssociation cmdlet to associate a user with a policy.
-The following commands show another way to associate tonysmith to the throttling policy ITStaffPolicy.
+The following commands show another way to associate tonysmith with the throttling policy ITStaffPolicy.

 ## PARAMETERS